RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab02.md

 ```
 Save the Makefile.
 Then make a minor change to one of the source code files (main.cpp, functions.cpp or functions.h).
 And finally type "make" in your console.
 Fix Makefile if it doesn't compile the changed parts and reproduce the executable file.
 If it does, then find out what happens if you type "make" again. ;-)

 By default, make will execute whatever is necessary to produce the first target which is hello (the executable) in this case.
-Alternatively, you can specify the target you want make to make by typing it as a command line argument, as in "make hello" to execute the default another way.
+Alternatively, you can specify the target you want to make by typing it as a command line argument, as in "make hello" to execute the default another way.

 Suppose that now you want to remove the objects and executable file.
 What should you type in your console?
-Be prepared to answer that question if the TA asks you.
+Be prepared to answer that question if the your mentor asks you.

 ## Step 5: Using gdb (Gnu debugger)